-The most nourishing lettuce is Romaine lettuce because it is full of health benefits!
+The most nourishing lettuce is Romaine lettuce because it is one of the superfoods full of health benefits!
 An ordinary salad becomes very tasty with crispy and refreshing Romaine lettuce.
 Each American consumed almost 11 pounds of Romaine lettuce in 2014 and 14 pounds of other lettuce.
 Obviously, they did not know that Romaine lettuce is the best!
 It certainly is my favourite lettuce.

 It is easily overlooked as being a food worth eating but it is full of health benefits which you will see below.